 Sirius furrowed his brow, confused.
 "What?"

 James sighed, shrugging.
 "It's a decision that she should be making on her own.
+You aren't letting her make her own choices.
+You're making them for her.
 And by you telling her to go, she feels as if she has no reason to stay."

 "So wouldn't the opposite ring true, too?"
 Sirius snorted.